24.3 Purposes and Uses

 Housing fees are paid by students to live in on-campus housing facilities.
 Housing fees are generally elective in nature, however, for sound educational reasons, a president may require students to live on campus with prior notification to the Chancellor as outlined in Policy 9.8.2.
 Housing fees must be approved each year by the Board Treasurer, Chief Fiscal Officer

 Housing fees associated with state owned facilities and PPV projects are recorded as rental income in the housing auxiliary fund and are used to support the operational costs of the housing enterprise.
 BPM Section 15 provides more specific guidance on expenditures of auxiliary enterprise funds.
 See section on Facility fees above as well as BPM Section 25 for discussion on appropriate profitability margins and reserves for PPV projects.

 P3 housing fees are recorded as custodial funds in accordance with BPM Section 14.

 Food Service Fees

 As with housing fees, food service fees are recorded as auxiliary fund revenues and support the operational costs on the food service enterprise as outlined in Section 15.
-Food service fees associated with PPV projects must also be approved by the BOR and should be used to service the lease payment on the related projects.
-See section on Facility fees above as well as BPM Section 25.
+Food service fees associated with PPV projects must also be approved by the BOR and should be used to service the lease payments and cover operational costs.
+Again, see section on Facility fees above as well as BPM Section 25.